shahzeb-akhtar/Rank_Chart/README.md

 ```

 <h2 id="head4"> Usage </h2>
-To create any rank chart update the JSON data in data.js and open index.html file
+To create any rank chart update the JSON data in data.js and open index.html file.

-## Interaction
 On mouseover a particular line or circle for a name - trend for that names gets highlighted, while other trends gets faded away.
 Also, ranks for all years show up in circles

 <h2 id="head5"> Author </h2>